sampsyo/home/_drafts/adl.md

 where small, seemingly benign changes in the input program can yield wild changes in the generated hardware's size and speed.
 While reusing C promises compatibility and familiarity, it also comes at a cost in reliability and transparency.

-What would HLS look like if it were freed from the baggage of software programming languages like C?
-Could we build compilers that are faster, more correct, and easier to use?
-How big is the design space for languages designed from the ground up for implementing hardware accelerators?

 [hls-fuzz]: https://yannherklotz.com/papers/esrhls_fccm2021.pdf
 [dahlia-paper]: https://rachitnigam.com/files/pubs/dahlia.pdf
 [intel-hls]: https://www.intel.com/content/www/us/en/software/programmable/quartus-prime/hls-compiler.html